Codium-ai/pr-agent/docs/docs/usage-guide/automations_and_usage.md

 to prevent PR-Agent from publishing labels when running the `describe` tool.

 ## GitLab Webhook
-After setting up a GitLab webhook, to control which commands will run automatically when a new PR is opened, you can set the `pr_commands` parameter in the configuration file, similar to the GitHub App:
+After setting up a GitLab webhook, to control which commands will run automatically when a new MR is opened, you can set the `pr_commands` parameter in the configuration file, similar to the GitHub App:
 ```
 [gitlab]
 pr_commands = [